danielteichman/Dial.js/README.md

 Dial.js is a stateful browser history framework built on jQuery with History.js.
 It simplifies browser history integration of event-driven interfaces.

-*for now, the local example is best if you download it and run it in Firefox* [View the basic example](https://cdn.rawgit.com/danielteichman/Dial.js/public/Examples/basic_example.html)
+*for now, the local example is best if you download it and run it in Firefox*
+*Chrome has a security exceptions with file URLs but it should work in a real webserver*
+[View the basic example](https://cdn.rawgit.com/danielteichman/Dial.js/public/Examples/basic_example.html)

 jQuery 1.12.3: https://jquery.com/download/